 Liz Stephens

-Liz is joint lead for science on anticipatory action and is an Associate Professor of Climate Risks and Resilience at the UK University of Reading.
+Liz is joint lead for science on anticipatory action and is a professor of climate risks and resilience at the UK University of Reading.
 She holds a PhD in hydrology from the University of Bristol.

 Simphiwe Laura Stewart